Creating Your Syllabus

 Syllabus FAQ

-Here’s a list of fundamental information for you to include in your syllabus:
+Below is a list of fundamental information to include in your syllabus:

 • Course title, subject code and number